How to Cut and Juice a Pomegranate

-Learn how to cut a pomegranate, de-seed it and make pomegranate juice quickly and easily using this simple step-by-step guide.
+Learn how to cut a pomegranate, de-seed it and make pomegranate juice quickly and easily with this step-by-step guide.
 Pomegranate makes a delicious and healthy snack with sweet, tart flavors and beautiful colors.
-Cutting a pomegranate may seem challenging, but it’s much easier than you think!
-Plus video tutorial!
+Opening a pomegranate and juicing it may seem challenging, but it’s much easier than you think!

 While pomegranates are available year-round, the peak season for American pomegranates is October and November.
 To get the freshest-tasting pomegranates, look for ones that are heavy for their size with a bright color and plump, firm skin.

 When the fruit is fully ripe, the arils inside will take on a darker, burgundy-like hue.
-Since pomegranates do not ripen after being picked, you’ll notice the skin becoming taut with soft spots as it gets old.
+Since pomegranates do not ripen after being picked, you’ll see the skin becoming taut with soft spots as it ages.

-- Remove the top: Using a paring knife, cut about 1/2 inch from the top so as to remove pith without seeds.
+1. Remove the top: Using a paring knife, cut about 1/2 inch from the top (flower end) so as to remove pith without seeds.

 3. Pop it open: Place your thumbs into the top and gently pry open the sections, which will open naturally like the petals of a flower.

-Once you have the pomegranate in sections, there are two main ways to separate the seeds from the white pulp:
+Once you have the pomegranate in sections, there are two main ways to separate the arils/seeds from the pulp:

 - Cleanest: Fill a medium mixing bowl with cold water.
 Place the pomegranate section in and pry out any seeds with your fingertips.
 The seeds will be separated from the pith as the seeds will sink and the pith will float, so drain out the pith from water to have seeds leftover.